prit-lakhani/team-project-team-16/Documentation/Journals/Prit Project Journal.md

 - Weekly Scrum Report
   - What tasks did I work on / complete?
-    1. Developed an APIs to delete and upadate the flight.
+    1. Developed an APIs to delete and update the flight.
     2. Developed API to fetch flight based on the times (Next 1 hour, 2 hour and 4 hour).
   - What am I planning to work on next?
     1. To display filghts based on flight type (Arrivals, and departures).